sevenPetalFlower/Photomosaic/README.md

 # 🖼️ Photomosaic Generator (MATLAB)

-Treat your loved ones with a photomosaic made from their favorite pictures, which will form a new image.

 This MATLAB project generates a **grayscale photomosaic**, where many small tile images are arranged in a grid to form a new image.
 Each tile is selected based on brightness to best match a region of the target image.